Shem HaMephorash: Reuchlin's angels of the Shem HaMephorash

-In legend and literature
+In folklore and literature

-Shem HaMephorash figures in the legend of the golem, an animated anthropomorphic being in Jewish folklore that is created entirely from inanimate matter (usually clay or mud).
-The earthen figure is then animated by saying the Shem Hamephorash over it.
+Shem HaMephorash figures in the legend of the golem, an animated anthropomorphic being in Jewish folklore that was created entirely from inanimate matter (usually clay).
+The earthen figure was then animated by placing a piece of parchment with the name of God in its mouth.
 Jorge Luis Borges refers to this legend in his poem The Golem and in his essay The Golem.
-The Shem haMephorash also appears in Borges' stories Three versions of Judas and The Circular Ruins.
+The Shem haMephorash also appears in Borges's stories Three versions of Judas and The Circular Ruins.

+A contemporary book on Hermetic Qabalah which discuss the subject is Lon Milo DuQuette's The Chicken Qabalah of Rabbi Ben Clifford.